MICT Inc. (MICT) – key numbers that make it a Strong Buy For Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -16.96% gain in the last 1 month and extending the period to 3 months gives it a 12.35%, and is -35.47% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 21.99% over the week and 18.87% over the month.
+The stock witnessed a -23.45% gain in the last 1 month and extending the period to 3 months gives it a 19.30%, and is 9.09% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.85% over the week and 18.02% over the month.

 MICT Inc. (MICT) Analyst Forecasts